MSCI World

 The MSCI World is a widely followed global stock market index that tracks the performance of around 1,300 large and mid-cap companies across 23 developed countries.
 It is maintained by MSCI, formerly Morgan Stanley Capital International, and is used as a common benchmark for global stock funds intended to represent a broad cross-section of global markets.

 The index includes a collection of stocks of all the developed markets in the world, as defined by MSCI.
 The exclusion of stocks from emerging and frontier economies makes the index narrower in global coverage than the name suggests.
 A related index, the MSCI All Country World Index (ACWI), incorporates both developed and emerging countries.
 MSCI also produces a Frontier Markets index, including another 31 markets.

 The MSCI World Index has been calculated since 1969, in various forms: without dividends (Price Index), with net or with gross dividends reinvested (Net and Gross Index), in US dollars, Euro and local currencies.

-Index Composition Methodology
+Index composition methodology

-The MSCI World Index is constructed by classifying equity securities from developed market countries into large-cap and mid-cap segments based on their free float-adjusted market capitalization.
+The MSCI World Index is constructed by classifying equity securities from countries with developed markets into large-cap and mid-cap segments based on their free float-adjusted market capitalization.

 Market capitalization refers to the total market value of a company's outstanding shares, calculated as the share price multiplied by the total number of shares.
-In MSCI's methodology, this figure is adjusted for free-float: meaning only shares available for public trading are counted, excluding those held by insiders, governments, or other holders who are unlikely to trade.
+In MSCI's methodology, this figure is adjusted to include only the public float: meaning only shares readily available for public trading (also known as the "free float") are counted, excluding those held by insiders, governments, or other holders who are unlikely to trade.

 Within each developed market country, MSCI ranks companies by their free float-adjusted market capitalization and includes: